EnochK56/Enoch-s-Portfolio/index.md

 ## Summary

-After my first milestone, I worked on getting an Open AI key, which is an identifier that can let people use Open AI or Chat GPT in projects.
+After my first milestone, I worked on getting an Open AI key, an identifier that lets people use Open AI or Chat GPT in projects.
 I also linked a USB microphone to the Raspberry Pi so it could hear you.
 I then added code in the terminal to import things like speech recognition, the Open AI key, and the USB microphone.
-I added a circuit using relays to try turning the lights on and off after I finished my project.
+After finishing my project, I added a circuit using relays to try turning the lights on and off.

 ## Challenges